-The funds donated by The Scholarship Project in 2010 provided slightly more than 400 students with scholarships to attend secondary school.
+Funds donated by The Scholarship Project have provided over 400 students annually with scholarships to attend secondary school.
 These scholarships were based on financial need and past academic success.
-The hope for the 2011 school year, which starts in January, is that our diocese can continue the same or increased level of support for these worthy students.
+The hope is that our diocese can continue the same or increased level of support for these worthy students.
 Because education of women is important for economic and social development we are continuing to request that half the scholarships go to girls.

 You can help!
+By purchasing from our parish’s range of artisanal jams, or by sending a donation directly to the diocesan office, you can make a difference.
 Funds for scholarships need to be received at the Diocesan Office at the beginning of November in order for arrangements to be made to have the students in school in January.
 All donations are tax deductible.

 Make checks payable to Episcopal Diocese of El Camino Real